 19AB Spousal Exemption FAQs for GPs – will I qualify?

 There are a number of strict specific criteria that both you and your spouse must meet in order to be granted a 19AB spousal exemption.
 We frequently talk to GPs who have been told by a practice manager or an in-experienced recruiter that they will qualify for a spousal exemption.
 Only to later find out that they are not suitable.
-Here at Alecto Recruitment we have successfully been able get these exemptions approved on a regular basis.
+Here at Alecto Australia, we have successfully been able to get these exemptions approved on a regular basis.
 Get in contact here to find out more.

 Here are a few common questions about 19AB spousal exemptions: